Joe M. Turner

+Biography

 Joe Milton Turner was born in Jackson, Mississippi and grew up in nearby Brandon.
 His early years were marked with interest in magic, music, and acting.
 He was fascinated with the televised magic performances of Doug Henning and David Copperfield.
 He cites Johnny Carson, Dick Van Dyke, Red Skelton and Victor Borge as additional influences on his style.

 Turner attended Mississippi State University where he was awarded one of the first Schillig Leadership Scholarships.
 While a student at Mississippi State, Turner earned a 1989 summer undergraduate fellowship to study nuclear physics at Oak Ridge National Laboratory.
 He spent evenings in Oak Ridge as the pianist/music director at the local theater.
 During the summers of 1991 and 1992 he was awarded music direction and performance internships at Maine State Music Theatre.
 He later wrote and composed the stage musical BankNote$.
-He had leading and supporting roles in numerous productions and was awarded Outstanding Performance by an Actor in 1991 and Outstanding Director in 1992.
-In 1991 he was named to the Mississippi State University Hall of Fame in recognition of his various academic, artistic, and leadership achievements.

-Turner graduated summa cum laude in 1992 with a B.S. in physics/chemistry education, also completing significant additional coursework in astrophysics, music and theater.
-This crossover of interests and aptitudes has been a continuing theme in his work and in his ability to synthesize a variety of messages into cohesive presentations.
-He now serves on the selection committee for the Mississippi State University Distinguished Scholars program, which encompasses the original Schillig program plus other subsequently endowed scholarships.

-Pre-magic career

-Turner’s early career was in the field of management consulting.
-He began this career in 1993 with Andersen Consulting (now Accenture) in Atlanta, where he was promoted twice and became a manager in the firm’s change management practice.
-He left that position in 1998 to become a Vice President at Bank of America, working on similar human performance and communication issues within the Business Practices Integration division.
-He left the bank in 2000 to pursue a career as an entertainer and entrepreneur.